radumarias/rencfs/CONTRIBUTING.md

 13. Commit and push your changes, and if there are any errors, fix them before you push them
 14. Create a `PR` back to the `parent` repo targeting the `main` branch and request review from owners of the repository by adding them to the `Reviewers` field
+15. In the project, move the item to `In Code Review`
-15. Monitor the checks (GitHub actions runs) and fix the code if they are failing
+16. Monitor the checks (GitHub actions runs) and fix the code if they are failing
-16. Respond to any comments
+17. Respond to any comments
-17. **DON'T MERGE THE PR YOURSELF.
+18. **DON'T MERGE THE PR YOURSELF.
 LEAVE THAT TO REPOSITORY OWNERS**
-18. In the end, ideally, it will be merged into `main`
+19. In the end, ideally, it will be merged into `main`

 # QA manual